 Organizations have pockets of unnecessary complexity that cause churn, confusion, and conflicting priorities.
 These complexities are generally manageable once explicitly identified.
 One of the most common culprits is unclear or dual ownership of decision-making rights.

-Teams that lack accountability or struggle to collaborate effectively routinely fail because they aren’t setup for success with clear decision maker.
+Teams that lack accountability or struggle to collaborate effectively routinely fail because they aren’t setup for success with a clear decision maker.
 This slows the pace of the business and contributes to organizational friction.

 Responsibility alignment tools such as RACI, accountability charts, or detailed role charters can be an effective means to optimize teams for results and accountability, but it’s important to remember that issues with accountability and ownership exists at all levels and types of teams.
-While the approach may be slightly different for how engineering teams make decisions, the bottom line is decisions need a single owner, and that owner needs to be clear to the entire organization
+While the approach may be slightly different for how engineering teams make decisions, the bottom line is decisions need a single owner, and that owner needs to be clear to the entire organization.

 For years, Apple has implemented the concept of a “DRI” or “directly responsible individual” for all projects.
 The DRI is listed on every meeting agenda.
 There is zero confusion who to go to for decisions or where the buck stops.

-One often overlooked component to successfully rolling out any organizational decision-making framework is recognizing that it can represent significant cultural shiftThis means planning for change management and adoption (a whole series in itselflook for future posts on this topic).
+One often overlooked component to successfully rolling out any organizational decision-making framework is recognizing that it can represent a significant cultural shift.
+This means planning for change management and adoption (a whole series in itself—look for future posts on this topic).

 While organizational alignment is crucial, there are certainly times where teams won’t agree on the path forward.